General

 New Pandemic Cover Crop Program is a First Step

-This blog a re-posting from the National Sustainable Agriculture Coalition
+This blog was originally posted by the National Sustainable Agriculture Coalition.

 Last week, the United States Department of Agriculture (USDA) announced a new Pandemic Cover Crop Program (PCCP).